gdeleiva/search-academy-project/README.md

 ```
 Queries:
 ```
-lots of the queries and the overall query process was done with huge help from Pepe Pérez.
+Lots of the queries and the overall query process was done with huge help from Pepe Pérez.